lameaux/mox/README.md

 It is written in [Go](https://github.com/golang/go) with mappings defined in JSON.

 Responses can be generated using [Go templates](https://pkg.go.dev/text/template).
-We support [sprig](https://masterminds.github.io/sprig/) template functions.
+It supports [sprig](https://masterminds.github.io/sprig/) template functions.

 Try it together with [bro](https://github.com/lameaux/bro) - a load testing tool.